petzku/Aegisub-Scripts/README.md

 ## Libraries

 These should be placed in your Aegisub automation folder in `include/petzku/*`, e.g. `automation/include/petzku/util.moon`.
+Installing macros via DependencyControl handles this automatically.

 ### Util